Colleen, a lover of the written word, has a master's degree in English literature and enjoys finding unique and poignant quotes.

 Although this marriage provided financial stability and a significant rise in social position, acrimony between the couple soon evolved into venom, and they separated in 1902, each detesting the other.

 A Separate Self is Invented

 She changed her name to Mata Hari, translated in Indonesian as “sunrise” or “eye of the day”.
 This name and façade allowed her to tantalize her largely male audience beyond the bounds of respectable conduct.
-If, masked within the veil of this ruse, an affluent man could arrange a rendez-vous, he could do so, ostensibly in order to learn more about her background in dance.
+An affluent man could arrange a rendezvous, ostensibly in order to learn more about her background in dance.